 (Adds portfolio manager quotes and updates prices)

-* Index posts its highest close since Feb.
-23
+* Index posts highest close in three weeks

 By Fergal Smith